ZenVoich/mops/docs/docs/cli/2-publish/01-mops-publish.md

 You can view the results on the package page in the `Benchmarks` tab.

 You can also view the diff of the benchmark results between the current version and the previous version in the `Versions` tab.
+Benchmarks compared by file name, not by the benchmark name.

 ## Options